magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_handler.md

 <h2 id="mtf_handler_config">Configuration</h2>

 One fixture can have various handlers.
 When we create an entity in the test we do not indicate which handler to use.
-We use a fallback, which is a queue of handlers in the priority order specified in <a href="#mtf_handler_configxml"><code>config.xml</code></a>.
+This work is delegated to a fallback, which is a queue of handlers in the priority order specified in <a href="#mtf_handler_configxml"><code>config.xml</code></a>.

 <h3 id="mtf_handler_configxml">config.xml</h3>

 The default configuration for handlers is set in <a href="{{site.mage2000url}}dev/tests/functional/etc/config.xml.dist"><code>magento2/dev/tests/functional/etc/config.xml.dist</code></a>.
-It should be saved as `config.xml` to be used by system:
+Copy it as `config.xml`, that will be used to add further changes:

     cp config.xml.dist config.xml